raju-AI-portfolio/Regulatory-Compliance-Q-A-System/README.md

 ---

-# Security & Compliance Architecture
+# 2. Security & Compliance Architecture

-## Security & Compliance Architecture

 The platform is designed using a security-by-design and compliance-by-default approach.